elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-is-the-arp-table-managed-on-networking-devices-and-what-commands-are-used-to-display-it-on-cisco-routers-and-windows-pcs.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    This content explains how ARP tables are managed on networking devices, detailing the dynamic and manual management of entries, as well as the commands used to display and manipulate ARP tables on Cisco routers and Windows PCs.
+    This content explains the management of ARP tables in networking devices, detailing how they function and the specific commands used to display and manipulate ARP tables on Cisco routers and Windows PCs.
   page_keywords: >-
-    ARP table, networking devices, MAC address, IPv4, ARP commands, Cisco routers, Windows PCs, dynamic entries, ARP cache, network management, show ip arp, arp -a, clear ARP cache, troubleshooting, manual management
+    ARP, ARP table, networking devices, MAC addresses, IPv4, dynamic entries, ARP cache, commands, Cisco routers, Windows PCs, network communication, troubleshooting, ARP request, ARP cache timer, clear ARP cache
 author: QuickTakes
 question: >-
     How is the ARP table managed on networking devices, and what commands are used to display it on Cisco routers and Windows PCs?